Chat. Chow. Charity… Join Team Tillison at Curry Business

 Mar 2016 The Shalimar Restaurant lived up to its usual high standards for Curry Business hosts Tillison Consulting.
 The event saw a good turnout, with faces old and new, for an evening of networking giving support to the Smile charity, who were very grateful for the £150 raised.

-Feb 2016 Thank you to our host GWA Cars for a most pleasant curry evening at Jewels Indian Restaurant.
+Feb 2016 Thank you to our host GWA Cars for a most pleasant curry evening at Jewels Indian Restaurant, Southampton.
 The impressive turnout made it a successful evening of both networking and fundraising.
 A generous £215 was raised for the nominated charity Hypermobility Syndromes Association thanks to the proceeds from the food and a fun raffle.

 Jan 2016 Curry Business saw a successful start to the new year with the Romsey event, thanks to Pure Human Resources.
 Some 35 people joined together at the Natraj for great food and lively chat.
 A much needed £175 was raised for the nominated charity Romsey Young Carers.